Compliance and Respect for Human Rights

 Addressing the Issue of Conflict Minerals“Conflict Minerals Survey Guidelines" Put into Effect

-Timber Procurement Survey Guidelines for the procurement departments of each company were established in 2017.
+We have been implementing Timber Procurement Surveys for Housing Company suppliers since fiscal year 2015, and Timber Procurement Survey Guidelines for the procurement departments of each divisional company were established in 2017.
 Implementation of the guidelines began in April 2018.

 In order to contribute to the eradication of deforestation as well as the sustainable use of timber resources, every effort is made to ensure that the timber used in products is logged in accordance with statutory and regulatory requirements (FSC etc.).

 In fiscal 2018, we conducted a survey based on the Timber Procurement Survey Guidelines for all companies.
 The results confirmed that all of the timber was logged in accordance with statutory and regulatory requirements for the business partners (39 companies) of the Housing Company.
 In addition, testing surveys were started for the paper products purchased by the High Performance Plastics Company (craft paper, release paper) at the same time, and the Timber Procurement Survey Guidelines were revised for applicability to paper product testing surveys.

 - Average values for four sessions conducted in each year.
 However, the third and fourth sessions were underway during fiscal year 2018 when this chart was created, so the average value for sessions one and two is provided for that year.